 Prior to pursuing a career in philosophy, I did a PhD and a post-doc in quantum information theory (see my publications in this area here).
 Quantum information theory is a new cross-disciplinary field which brings together theoretical and experimental quantum physics with computer science, logic and information theory.
 I have ongoing research interests in what we can learn from quantum information theory about traditional foundational problems in quantum mechanics.
 In particular, I have looked at what implications the ongoing efforts to reformulate the foundations of quantum mechanics in terms of information-theoretic principles have for interpretation of the theory (Henderson, submitted).
 This forms part of a general interest in the conceptual implications of reformulation or reaxiomatisation of existing physical theories (Henderson 2014 discusses the case of thermodynamics).

 The problem of induction

-I am writing a new version of the Stanford encyclopedia article on Hume’s Problem of Induction.
+I have just written a new version of the Stanford encyclopedia article on Hume’s Problem of Induction.

 I recently co-supervised the now completed PhD dissertation of Max Bialek, ‘Relative and objective, on balance: detailing the Best Systems account of laws’ (jointly with Jan-Willem Romeijn and Aidan Lyon).